VideoASMR-Bench: Can AI-Generated ASMR Videos Fool VLMs and Humans?: Qualitative Examples

-In Fig.~\ref{fig:example}, we visualize representative model behaviors and failure cases.
-In the top example, {Gemini-2.5-Pro} correctly detects the “Sora2 watermark” and identifies the video as fake.
-However, once the watermark is removed, the model classifies the video as real.
-In the middle, videos generated by Sora2 are initially classified as real by Gemini-2.5-Flash; however, after including audio in the inputs, the VLM correctly detects them as fake.
-In contrast, in the bottom example, a video generated by Veo3.1-Fast appears highly realistic in terms of hand motion, object interaction, and lighting consistency, causing {GPT-5} and Gemini-2.5-Pro to mistakenly classify it as real.
+As seen in Fig.~\ref{fig:example}, we visualize representative VLMs' reasoning traces for fake ASMR video cases. \textbf{Watermark influence}: Gemini-2.5-Pro detects the “Sora2 watermark” and identifies the video as fake.
+However, once the watermark is removed, the model classifies the video as real, indicting sota VLMs rely on watermarks as a detection shortcut, rather than truly distinguishing real and fake ASMR videos based on perceptual cues. \textbf{Audio-visual immersion influence}: Fake ASMR videos generated by Sora2 are initially classified as real by Gemini-2.5-Flash; however, after including audio in the inputs, the VLM correctly detects them as fake, showing that while Sora2 can produce visually vivid and realistic videos, it fails to generate ASMR content with convincing audio–visual coherence from a human perceptual perspective. \textbf{High-quality ASMR fake videos}: ASMR video generated by Veo3.1-Fast appears highly realistic in terms of hand motion, object interaction, and lighting consistency, causing GPT-5 and Gemini-2.5-Pro to mistakenly classify it as real.
+Additional qualitative examples are provided in App.\ref{app: AI-Generated Videos Examples}\&\ref{app: visualization examples}.